tprasadtp/ubuntu-post-install/README.md

 ### Simulating package installation
 - . **`-s` or `--simulate`**

   * This will simulate installing packages mentioned in the lists (More on that later) using the apt-get inbuilt dry-run option `apt-get install -s ` to simulate the installation of packages.
-Nothing will be downloaded except repository metadata and the packages will not be installed.
+Nothing will be downloaded except repository metadata  (deb files if option is chosen).
+Packages will not be installed.
   * This option can be used to check if the files in the lists are compatible/available in the repository.
   * When this option is passed, upgrade_system will not be run.
 Only a list of packages upgradeable will be listed in the log file.
   * Installation of DEB files also behaves similarly.
 It uses `dpkg -i --dry-run` to simulate installation.
   * Its a very good idea to simulate installation when you have reconfigured the apps and packages in the list to check what might be error prone.
-  * However, in case of DEB files, they **WILL** be downloaded unlike apt-get package installs.
+  * In case of DEB files, they **WILL** be downloaded unlike apt-get package installs.

   > * **Simulate flag will not simulate Adding Repositories or PPAs.**
   > * If you want to revert them please use Reset Repositories option.